 Traditional Chinese medicine suggests that when it comes to calming the body, sour foods are the right way to go.
 Aside from this, the liver is believed to dominate our emotions, which means you are prone to negative emotions if the organ is not in fair condition.
 Because of this, blood rises to the head, resulting in headaches, a red face, high blood pressure, and dizziness.
 These symptoms can be accompanied by conditions such as depression and hyperthyroidism as well.

-So, now that you know the five flavors of TCM, use this knowledge to identify deficiencies in your organs and improve your diet.
+So, now that you know the five flavors of traditional Chinese medicine, use this knowledge to identify deficiencies in your organs and improve your diet.